yuxin-d/yuxin-d.github.io/_posts/2021-03-26-todo-list-app.markdown

 This Todo List application was the first personal programming project I have ever completed.
 The idea of having my own todolist application came to my mind after I completed my first university software construction course and I realized none of the task management software out there really meet my needs.
 If anyone is interested in trying out this app, you are more than welcome to visit my [GitHub](https://github.com/yuxin-d/todoList_App) site to download it from the repository :D

-KEY FEATURES:

-- Personalized Login Window, requires username and passwords, allows multi-user access while providing privacy securities

-- Kept track of important dates and events, providing alters to users one day before the due date

-- Cross off a finished item at any time

-- Included an overdue change that reminded users that an overdue item exists in the todo list

-- Enables users to save and load user data from existed files